rehanvdm/warpurl-api-docs/docs/src/managing-subscriptions/subscription.md

 - `Domain` is the base of the domain, allowing us to only specify the Subdomains below.
 - `Shortening Subdomain` Leaving this field blank will make the Domain the Shortening Domain as in the example above.
   Any value can be specified that is DNS complaint.
-- `Admin Subdomain` is the Subdomain that specifies the address of the portal to manage all the links ect. for the Shortening domain.
+- `Admin Subdomain` is the Subdomain that specifies the address of the portal to manage everything.
     Values like `app` or `admin` is common values.
-- `Fallback URL` is the URL that the user will be navigated to IF a link does not exist.
+- `Fallback URL` is the URL that a user clicking a link will be navigated to IF a link does not exist.
-- `Promo Code` can be obtained through email after requesting access.
+- `Promo Code` can be obtained through email after requesting early access.
 Significant discount, like above, can be applied with certain coeds.
     In the example above, the Subscription is free for up to 100k links and thus the next step of capturing the billing details is not required.

 ---
 ![Payment Page](./images/new/2_payment.png)

 At this step we capture your payment method for the monthly subscription and the one time only setup fee.
-Two methods are
+Two payment methods are
 available:

 - Debit or Credit card
 - Directly through PayPal

-Both methods are processed and secured by PayPal, we don't store any credit card information.
-Choosing one will make a PayPal popup window appear so that you can create the Debit Order and pay the immediate one time only setup fee.
+Both methods are processed and **secured by PayPal**, we don't store any credit card information.
+Choosing either will make a PayPal popup window appear so that you can create the Debit Order and pay the immediate one time only setup fee.

-When done the window will be closed and PayPal will send you an email for confirmation of the purchase.
+When done, the window will be closed and PayPal will send you an email for confirmation of the purchase.
 WarpURL is a brand company of **Systanics** or __PAYPAL *SYSTANICS__, do not be alarmed if you see this on the invoice.

 You can also expect an invoice from us shortly there after for the setup fee.